The Levelwise Finite Generation of Free Tambara Functors: Extension to Non-Transitive Sets

-\begin{cor} Let $G$ be a finite group satisfying $(\dagger)$ and let $X$ be a finite $G$-set.
-Then $\A[X]$ is module-Noetherian, in the sense that every submodule of a finitely generated module over $\A[X]$ is finitely generated. \end{cor}
+\begin{thm} Let $G$ be a Tambara finite and let $X$ be a finite $G$-set.
+Then $\A[X]$ is module-Noetherian, in the sense that every submodule of a finitely generated module over $\A[X]$ is finitely generated.
+In particular, this holds for all finite groups satisfying $(\dagger)$. \end{thm}

 This is a consequence of Theorem \ref{thm:finite_generation_general} and a more general fact about relatively finite-dimensional Green functors:

 \begin{lem}[{\cite[Corollary 3.35]{chanwisdom2025algebraicktheory}}] Let $R$ be a relatively finite-dimensional Green functor.
 Then $R$ is module-Noetherian iff $R(G/G)$ is Noetherian iff $R(G/H)$ is Noetherian for all $H \leq G$. \end{lem}